The following is a list of platforms murex has been tested on and the level of support it had:

 If you do happen to run into any such bugs then I do welcome pull requests.

 Feature wise, job control isn't supported in Plan 9 because Plan 9 doesn't support all of the required signals.
+All other functions are expected to work.

 If you do happen to run into any issues then please report them on the Github issue tracker.